 The SME of an AP MLD may remove one or more of its (#22167)affiliated AP(s) by initiating the MLME- BSS-AP-REMOVAL.request primitive (see 6.5.24c.2 (MLME-BSS-AP-REMOVAL.request)) for each affiliated AP to be removed.
 Upon receiving an MLME-BSS-AP-REMOVAL.request primitive, an AP MLD shall follow the procedures defined in this subclause to remove the affiliated AP indicated by the BSSID parameter in that primitive.
 An AP MLD that is an NSTR mobile AP MLD shall not remove the affiliated AP operating on the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).
 The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.321.4 (Reconfiguration Multi-Link element)) in all Beacon (#22022)and Probe Response frames transmitted by its affiliated APs until the affiliated AP is removed.

+(#22287)If a Reconfiguration Multi-Link element is included in the Beacon frames transmitted by the affiliated APs of an AP MLD, then the AP MLD should enable beacon protection for each of its affiliated APs as per the procedure in 11.52 (Beacon frame protection procedures).

+A non-AP STA should validate a protected Beacon frame as per the procedure in 11.52 (Beacon frame protection procedures), before accepting a Reconfiguration Multi-Link element included in that Beacon frame.

 35.3.7.2.4 Advertised TTLM in Beacon and Probe Response frames